erdc/quest/README.rst

   - Only one dataset (with linear progression of versions) can exist in a (collection,parameter,feature) tuple. i.e. You cannot have two temperature datasets like 2015 Temperature and 2013 Temperature in the same collection+feature.
 You will either need to copy the feature with a new feature_id or copy to a new collection.
   - Any 'project' can be added as a user defined DSL service (either from a local/network drive or http folder).
 In that case, the 'project' is equivalent to a 'provider' and each 'collection' is equivalent to a 'service'
   - There will be a way to convert folders of non DSL data into a user defined service by adding a dsl_project.yml to the folder with appropriate metadata.
 These will be read-only projects.
-  - There will be three types of services available (use the service_type filter in dsl.api.get_service() to return a specific list):
+  - There will be three types of services available (use the service_type filter in dsl.api.get_service() to return a specific list)
         - geo-discrete: These are what we currently use, feature based, features have location info
         - geo-seamless: This is for seamless datasets.
 There is no get_features function.
 Instead you pass a geometric feature (bbox, line etc) to the service and the data is extracted and returned (eg. GEBCO Global Bathymetry data)
         - geo-typical: This had features, by the features do not have geometry defined.
 Will function the same as geo-discrete.
 Will need to add a tag based search option.